sustainlab-group/geography-aware-ssl/README.md

 </tbody></table>

 ### GeoImageNet
-**Download the GeoImageNet** - The instructions to download GeoImageNet dataset are given <a href="https://github.com/sustainlab-group/geography-aware-ssl/tree/main/geoimagenet_downloader">here</a>.
+**Download the GeoImageNet** - The instructions to download GeoImageNet set are given <a href="https://github.com/sustainlab-group/geography-aware-ssl/tree/main/geoimagenet_downloader">here</a>.
 Using this repository, we can download in the order of 2M images together with their coordinates.
 In the paper, we use 540k images for the GeoImageNet.

 **Clustering** - Once, we download the GeoImageNet dataset, we can use a clustering algorithm to cluster the images using their geo-coordinates.
 In the paper, we use K-means clustering to cluster 540k images into 100 clusters, however, any clustering algorithm can be used.